primalnow/primalname.github.io/_posts/2017-01-01-about-primal-now.md

 ---
-title: About The Primal Now
-date: 2017-03-21 00:00:00 Z
-categories:
-- Mindfulness
-tags:
-- Quran,
-- Bible,
-- God,
-- Life,
-- Primal,
-- Power
-- of
-- Now,
-- Mindfulness,
-- Awareness,
-- Consciousness,
-- Heaven,
-- Hell,
-- Mind
 layout: post
+title: 'About The Primal Now'
+tags: Quran, Bible, God, Life, Primal, Power of Now, Mindfulness, Awareness, Consciousness, Heaven, Hell, Mind
+categories: Mindfulness
 description: Introduction to The Primal Now website.
 This is a collection of things I am learning on a day-to-day quest for a more conscious, and successful, life.
 image: xthe-99-club.jpg
 ---

 This is a blog about discovering God, and thus the self.
 About mindfulness, awareness, and consciousness.